TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-patchandupdate-patchmanagement.md

 ### **If you are preparing to apply an Azure Stack update:**

 1. Check the release notes for the specific update package, listed under [Update Package Release Cadence](https://docs.microsoft.com/azure/azure-stack/azure-stack-servicing-policy#update-package-release-cadence)<br>
-2. Perform a pre-check on the health of your environment by running Test-AzureStack according to the steps under [Plan for Updates](https://docs.microsoft.com/azure/azure-stack/azure-stack-updates#plan-for-updates).<br>
+2. Perform a pre-check on the health of your environment by running Test-AzureStack according to the steps under [Plan for Updates](https://docs.microsoft.com/azure/azure-stack/azure-stack-updates#plan-for-updates)<br>
 3. Resolve any operational issues found in Test-AzureStack output, including all warnings and failures.
-Also review active alerts and resolve any that require action.<br>
+Also review active alerts and resolve any that require action<br>

 ### **If you are monitoring an ongoing update:**